QuickBlox/Documentation/docs/4_android/4_Chat/14_Ping_manager.md

 ## Ping manager

 ### Ping a server
 The Ping manager allows a user to ping the backend by simply sending a ping to it.
-This is useful in a case to check a connection between user and server.
+This is useful in case you need to check a connection between user and server.

 ```java
 QBPingManager pingManager = QBChatService.getInstance().getPingManager();